 Perhaps the high point in the history of Arbroath Abbey occurred in April 1320.
 Bernard, Abbot of Arbroath, who was also Chancellor of Scotland under Robert the Bruce, oversaw the drafting of the "Declaration of Arbroath", thought by many to be the most important and influential document in Scottish history.
 This was a letter written to Pope John XXII on behalf of Robert, and signed by most of the great and good of early 14th Century Scotland.
 It asked the Pope to put pressure on Edward II of England to recognise Robert as the legitimate King of Scotland; and it also asked him to remove the excommunication that had been placed on Robert after he had murdered the Red Comyn in a Dumfries church in 1306.

 The Declaration of Arbroath, and the (since lost) parallel letters to the Pope from Robert the Bruce and the Scottish Bishops did gain the lifting of Robert's excommunication.
 It also led to Papal intervention that brought about the Treaty of Edinburgh & Northampton of 1 March 1328, under which the English King Edward III recognised the Kingdom of Scotland as a fully independent nation in return for £20,000 Sterling.
-The peace only lasted five years, but the Declaration of Arbroath is seen by many as having a much more lasting impact, influencing both the Magna Carta in England and the US Declaration of Independence.
+The peace only lasted five years, but the Declaration of Arbroath is seen by many as having a much more lasting impact, influencing the US Declaration of Independence.

 Arbroath Abbey's later history never quite recaptured the glory of 1320.
 Its role increasingly became one of simply sustaining itself and the fabric of its buildings, and protecting the rights given to it.
 This was made no easier by an English attack from the sea in 1350 that badly damaged the abbey.
 And in 1380 there was a great fire, the effects of which took over 20 years to repair.

-If 1320 was the Abbey's high point, its low point came on 24 January 1446.
+If 1320 was the Abbey's high point, its low point came on 24 January 1446 (or, according to some sources, 1445).
 By this time the Abbot usually delegated most of his non-religious functions, powers and privileges to a nominated "Bailie of the Regality".
 This was a hugely lucrative and highly sought-after position that tended to reside with the Ogilvy family.
-At the beginning of 1446 the Abbot appointed James Ogilvy to the role.
-A rival, Alexander Lindsay, arrived in Arbroath with a large crowd of supporters to challenge the appointment.
+At the beginning of that year the Abbot appointed James Ogilvy to the role.
+A rival, Alexander Lindsay, arrived in Arbroath with a large number of supporters to challenge the appointment.
 The result was the "Battle of Arbroath", fought in front of the Abbey and through the streets of the town.
 As many as 600 people are said to have been killed.

 The wealth and power of Arbroath Abbey had other undesirable consequences over the following years.
 By the early 1500s control over the abbey had become a commodity to be traded between the powerful of the land, and it was no longer the norm for the abbot to live here.
 In 1524 Cardinal David Beaton, acting as abbot, granted part of the Abbey lands to his mistress, Marion Ogilvy.